Tangent $\infty$-categories and Goodwillie calculus: Introduction

 A central object in the calculus of manifolds is the tangent bundle construction: associated to each smooth manifold $M$ is another smooth manifold $TM$ along with a projection $p_M: TM \to M$ as well as various other structure maps that, among other things, make $p_M$ into a vector bundle for each $M$.
 The first step in merging functor calculus with differential geometry is to describe the `tangent bundle' for an $\infty$-category, such as that of spaces or spectra.

 Fortunately for us, the analogue of the tangent bundle construction in homotopy theory is well-known.
-In the generality we want in this paper, that construction is given by Lurie in~\cite[7.3.1]{lurie:2017}, but the ideas go back at least to work of Andr\'{e}~\cite{andre:1974} and Quillen~\cite{quillen:1970} on cohomology theories for commutative rings, and Illusie~\cite{illusie:1971} on cotangent complexes in algebraic geometry.
+In the generality we want in this paper that construction is given by Lurie in~\cite[7.3.1]{lurie:2017}, but the ideas go back at least to work of Andr\'{e}~\cite{andre:1974} and Quillen~\cite{quillen:1970} on cohomology theories for commutative rings, and Illusie~\cite{illusie:1971} on cotangent complexes in algebraic geometry.

 For an object $X$ in an ordinary category $\cat{C}$, we can define the `tangent space' to $\cat{C}$ at $X$ to be the category of abelian group objects in the slice category $\cat{C}_{/X}$ of objects over $X$.
-These abelian group objects are also called \emph{Beck modules} after their introduction by Beck in his 1967 Ph.D. thesis~\cite{beck:2003}, and they were used by Quillen~\cite{quillen:1967} as the coefficients for his definition of cohomology in an arbitrary model category.
+These abelian group objects are also called \emph{Beck modules} after their introduction by Beck in a 1967 PhD thesis~\cite{beck:2003}, and they were used by Quillen~\cite{quillen:1967} as the coefficients for the definition of cohomology in an arbitrary model category.

 Quillen's approach was refined by Basterra and Mandell~\cite{basterra/mandell:2005}, building on previous work of Basterra~\cite{basterra:1999} on ring spectra, to what is now known as \emph{topological} Quillen homology.
-In that refinement the abelian group objects are replaced by cohomology theories, or spectra\footnote{See~\cite{elmendorf/kriz/mandell/may:1995} for a survey of spectra in this sense.} in the sense of stable homotopy theory.
-In particular, for an object $X$ in a suitably nice $\infty$-category $\cat{C}$, our \emph{tangent space} to $\cat{C}$ at $X$:
+In that refinement, the abelian group objects are replaced by cohomology theories, or spectra in the sense of stable homotopy theory.
+In particular, for an object $X$ in an $\infty$-category $\cat{C}$, the \emph{tangent space} to $\cat{C}$ at $X$:

 is the $\infty$-category of spectra in the corresponding slice $\infty$-category of objects over $X$.
-This $\infty$-category $T_X\cat{C}$ is the `stabilization' of $\cat{C}_{/X}$: its best approximation by an $\infty$-category that is stable.\footnote{An $\infty$-category is \emph{stable} when it admits a null object, it has finite limits and colimits, and when pushout and pullback squares coincide; see~\cite[1.1]{lurie:2017} for an extended introduction.}
+This $\infty$-category $T_X\cat{C}$ is the `stabilization' of $\cat{C}_{/X}$: its best approximation by an $\infty$-category that is stable.\footnote{An $\infty$-category is \emph{stable} when it admits a null object, it has finite limits and colimits, and when pushout and pullback squares coincide; see~\cite[1.1]{lurie:2017} for an extended introduction.
+By~\cite[1.4.2.23]{lurie:2017}, any $\infty$-category $\cat{D}$ with finite limits admits a stabilization $\spectra(\cat{D})$ which is universal among stable $\infty$-categories with a finite-limit-preserving functor to $\cat{D}$.}